New Vauxhall Astra Electric hatchback and estate unveiled

 The Vauxhall Astra has become the latest household nameplate to go electric.
-The new, rather unambiguously named Vauxhall Astra Electric hatchback and Astra Sport Tourer Electric estate will go on sale in 2023, and face fierce competition from the Volkswagen ID.3, Cupra Born, Renault Megane E-TECH and MG4 EV.
+The new, rather unambiguously named Vauxhall Astra Electric hatchback is now on sale from £39,995, with the Astra Sports Tourer Electric estate due to arrive later this year.
+Both face fierce competition from the likes of the Volkswagen ID.3, Cupra Born, Renault Megane E-TECH and MG4 EV.

 Other than a new set of 18-inch diamond cut alloy wheels and some ‘e’ badging on the tailgate, the electric Astra is externally identical to the petrol, diesel and plug-in hybrid models.
 Inside, every Astra Electric will feature Vauxhall’s Pure Panel cockpit which incorporates a 10-inch central touchscreen and 10-inch instrument panel.

-By fitting the battery in the car’s underbody, there’s been no loss of cabin or boot space over the plug-in hybrid Astras, according to Vauxhall.
-That means the zero-emissions hatchback features a 351-litre boot, while the Sports Tourer estate boasts 516 litres of luggage capacity – the latter being 40 litres more than the newly refreshed MG5 EV estate offers.
+By fitting the battery in the car’s underbody, there’s been no loss of cabin or boot space over the plug-in hybrid Astras, according to Vauxhall – and from our experience sitting in the car, this rings true.
+That means the zero-emissions hatchback features a 351-litre boot, while the Sports Tourer estate boasts 516 litres of luggage capacity – the latter being 40 litres more than the MG5 EV estate offers.

 The Astra Electric uses the same running gear as its French sister car, the new Peugeot e-308 that’s also arriving in 2023.
 That means its front wheels are powered by a single electric motor producing 152bhp and 270Nm of torque.
-The 54kWh battery pack is the only one available in the Astra Electric, which Vauxhall claims is good for a range of up to 258 miles.
-For context, both the Megane E-TECH and MG4 have a maximum range of over 280 miles, while versions of the Cupra Born and VW ID.3 can cover around 340 miles on a single charge.
+The 54kWh battery pack is the only one available in the Astra Electric, and is the same unit fitted to the facelifted Vauxhall Corsa Electric.
+Vauxhall claims it is good for a range of up to 258 miles; for context, both the Megane E-TECH and MG4 have a maximum range of over 280 miles, while higher-spec versions of the Cupra Born and VW ID.3 can cover around 340 miles on a single charge.

 It’s a similar story with the Astra Electric’s 100kW rapid charging speeds: enough for an 80% top-up in half-an-hour, but still slightly slower than rivals’ capabilities.
 Fully recharging the 54kWh battery from a typical 7kW home wallbox should take a little under eight hours.